Blog

 Active from: Expected 2026

-The objective is to simplify entitlements and foster consistency for employees with variable hours.
+Introduced into Parliament on 9 March 2026, the objective is to simplify entitlements and foster consistency for employees with variable hours.

+At the time of this publishing, the Employment Leave Bill 2026 has passed its first reading and been referred to the Select Committee.
 A 24-month implementation period has been earmarked once the legislation becomes official, providing payroll providers and employers alike with adequate breathing space to make the transition.

 Workplace Health & Safety reform